User Tools

 Timing

 Most of you will be ready to submit your portfolios shortly after the end of classes, at the start of April.
-We encourage early submission if possible, and we will mark portfolios as we receive them.
-The final day to submit your portfolio is Tuesday, 25 April.
-This gives enough flexibility that extensions should not be needed under most situations.
-In the rare case that they are needed, please use the university's Extensions and Special Circumstances process.
+We encourage submission in early April if possible.
+The final day to submit your portfolio is Thursday, 25 April and late submissions are not accepted for this course.
+This deadline includes an automatic extension of a couple weeks for everyone.

 Your portfolio comes in three parts (follow the links to learn more):